RevenueCat/iOS-Subscription-Testing/basics/sandbox.md

 5. Tap the “Restore Purchases” button.

 **Test upgrades, downgrades, and crossgrades:**

-Changing subscription products **is not** supported in sandbox.
-This is a limitation of the sandbox environment related to the accelerated renewal rates and the in-ability to manage subscriptions.
+Because the sandbox environment doesn’t have a subscription management UI like the production App Store, you’ll need to expose buttons or other means within the app to test purchases that trigger upgrades, downgrades, and cross grades.

 ## Important Takeaways
 - Subscriptions renew at an accelerated rate in sandbox